pkyurkchiev/distributed-applications-cs/README.md

 # Introduction to Distributed applications
-This repository is part of the distributed applications course of Plovdiv University
+This repository is part of the distributed applications course for Computer Science of Plovdiv University